×

 • RANCID lets you parallelize configs in large operations

-12. CBackup
+13. CBackup

 CBackup is the final tool we’ll be looking at.
 It’s both free and open-source, and is used in order to back up your network configs.
-It supports a variety of different platforms, and it gets routine updates by its vibrant community.
+It supports a variety of different platforms, and it gets routine updates from its vibrant community.
 If a device isn’t supported, there’s a good chance it will be in the next patch brought by its content delivery system.
 With that being said, no amount of good design will ever replace the capabilities of a high-budget tool in a business setting.

 Key Features